Neerhom/CM3D2.CategoryUnlocker/README.md

 MAKEUP2(makeup2) - none

-The EYE2 (eye2, folder_eye2) is the same as normal eye categories(eye, folder_eye) and is intednded for maing maid with eye heterochromia.
-The initial rrelease includes all eye menus from base game ported to it, and they affect right eye only.
+The EYE2 (eye2, folder_eye2) is the same as normal eye categories(eye, folder_eye) and is intended for making maid with eye heterochromia.
+The initial release includes all eye menus from base game ported to it, and they affect right eye only.
 Mugen versions use HAIR color.

-MAKEUP1 and 2  are inteded for makeup and facial tatoo mods.
+MAKEUP1 and 2  are intended for makeup and facial tattoo mods.
 Release only includes del menus.

 Body:
 TATTOO2(acctatoo2) - none